 Who Is Rob Lowe?

-Born in Virginia in 1964, actor Rob Lowe became a Hollywood heartthrob with starring roles in St. Elmo's Fire (1985) and About Last Night...
+Actor Rob Lowe became a Hollywood heartthrob with starring roles in St. Elmo's Fire (1985) and About Last Night...
 (1986).
-Following an incident with a female minor, he disappeared from the public eye for several years, eventually reestablishing himself on the popular drama The West Wing.
+Following an incident with a female minor, he disappeared from the public eye for several years, before reestablishing himself on the popular drama The West Wing.
 Later successes included featured roles on Brothers & Sisters and Parks and Recreation, as well as a Golden Globe nomination for his work on The Grinder.

 Wife and Sons